Skip to main content

 All private sponsor groups (Sponsorship Agreement Holders, Group of Five or Community Sponsors) have to submit a settlement plan to Immigration, Refugees and Citizenship Canada (IRCC) as part of their private sponsorship application.

-IRCC uses the settlement plan to assess “whether the sponsors have the capacity to fulfill their financial and non-financial obligations to support the refugees so they can establish successfully in Canada”.
-The sponsorship application can be returned or rejected by IRCC if important details are not included in the settlement plan.
+IRCC uses the settlement plan to assess whether the sponsors have the capacity to fulfill their financial and non-financial obligations to support the refugees so they can establish successfully in Canada.
+IRCC can return or reject the sponsorship application if the settlement plan is missing important details.

 What should be included in the settlement plan?